-5% of all greenhouse gas emissions worldwide are linked to cement production79;
+5% of all greenhouse gas emissions worldwide are linked to cement production;

-In the Netherlands, 14 million m3 of concrete was used80 in 2010;
+In the Netherlands, 14 million m of concrete was used in 2010:

-Concrete use in the Netherlands results in CO_2 emissions of about 3.5 Mt per year, i.e. 1.7% of the total Dutch CO_2 emissions81;
+Concrete use in the Netherlands results in CO2 emissions of about 3.5 Mt per year, i.e. 1.7% of the total Dutch CO2 emissions;

-80% of the Dutch CO_2 emissions in the concrete chain are linked to the production of cement82.
+80% of the Dutch CO2 emissions in the concrete chain are linked to the production of cement82.

-Companies in the concrete chain joined forces with the government for the 'Green Deal initiative for more sustainability in the entire concrete chain' to reduce CO_2 emissions in the concrete chain83.
-This included an LCA of the concrete chain and the development of various alternatives to further reduce CO_2 emissions84.
-In practice, the sector is using more and more new types of cement and concrete (new blends) which result in lower CO_2 emissions.
-This has partly led to lower CO_2 emissions in the Netherlands of about 250 kg/m3 of concrete, i.e. 66% lower than the average emissions in Europe85.
+Companies in the concrete chain joined forces with the government for the 'Green Deal initiative for more sustainability in the entire concrete chain' to reduce CO2 emissions in the concrete chain.
+This included an LCA of the concrete chain and the development of various alternatives to further reduce CO2 emissions.
+In practice, the sector is using more and more new types of cement and concrete (new blends) which result in lower CO2 emissions.
+This has partly led to lower CO2 emissions in the Netherlands of about 250 kg/m3 of concrete, i.e. 66% lower than the average emissions in Europe.

-Labour Unhealthy and unsafe working conditions in construction (in the Netherlands) The construction sector in the Netherlands employs about 5% of the active population (7.8 million people)86.
-Together with agriculture and fisheries, construction is one of the riskiest sectors to work in87.
+Unhealthy and unsafe working conditions in construction (in the Netherlands)

+The construction sector in the Netherlands employs about 5% of the active population (7.8 million people) 86.
+Together with agriculture and fisheries, construction is one of the riskiest sectors to work in.
 Known risks for workers in this sector are excessive physical efforts, exposure to harmful substances and falling off heights.
 A relatively small part of the accidents is caused by construction faults.
 The chance of an occupational accident followed by a hospital admission is 1.6% per employee per year.
 This is three times the average.
-In 2011, 9 people died on construction sites in the Netherlands^{88,89}.
+In 2011, 9 people died on construction sites in the Netherlands.

-The construction sector pays a lot of attention to unhealthy and unsafe working conditions, e.g. through information websites hosted by the industry organisations, the health and safety guide to comply with the legal obligations and VCA certification to improve safety levels in construction companies^{90,91,92,93}.
-Moreover, the government plays an active role in reducing and monitoring risks in the workplace^{94,95}.
+The construction sector pays a lot of

+attention to unhealthy and unsafe working conditions, e.g. through information websites hosted by the industry organisations, the health and safety guide to comply with the legal obligations and VCA certification to improve safety levels in construction companies 90,91,92,93.
+Moreover, the government plays an active role in reducing and monitoring risks in the workplace.
 Nevertheless, violations of working condition regulations still occur, particularly as part of large projects, because it is not always clear who is responsible for safety.
-The Dutch Safety Board believes both construction companies and governments should focus more on this issue^{96,97}.
+The Dutch Safety Board believes both construction companies and governments should focus more on this issue.